 Fax: +420 542 542 112

-The Public Defender of Rights is an autonomous, independent and impartial State body that stands outside the public administration and is therefore not a public authority.
-It protects persons against the conduct of public authorities and other institutions performing State administration, where such conduct is:
+The Public Defender of Rights is an autonomous, independent and impartial State body external to the public administration.
+It is therefore not a public authority.
+It protects people against the conduct of public authorities and other institutions performing State administration, where such conduct is:

-- lawful, but otherwise defective or incorrect, and therefore inconsistent with the principles of the democratic rule of law and the principles of good administration;
+- lawful, but otherwise flawed or improper, and therefore inconsistent with the principles of the democratic rule of law and good administration;

 - where these bodies are inactive.

-The Defender is authorised to deal with complaints against the activities of:
+The Defender is authorised to deal with complaints concerning the activities of:

-- ministries and other administrative authorities with competence for the whole of the Czech Republic, and their subordinate administrative authorities;
+- ministries and other administrative authorities whose remit covers the whole of the Czech Republic, and their subordinate administrative authorities;

-- territorial self-governing bodies (i.e. municipalities and regions), but only when performing acts of State administration, and not when they exercise their own powers (self-government);
+- local and regional authorities (i.e. municipalities and regions), but only when performing acts of State administration, and not when exercising their own powers (self-government);

-- the Czech National Bank, where it acts as an administrative authority;
+- the Czech National Bank, in its capacity as an administrative authority;

 - the Council for Radio and Television Broadcasting;

-- the Police of the Czech Republic, except for investigations concerning criminal proceedings;
+- the Police of the Czech Republic, except for investigations involving criminal proceedings;

 - the Army of the Czech Republic and the Castle Guard;